nllz/IRTF-HRPC/draft-research.md

 Federation
 : The possibility of connecting autonomous and possibly centralized systems into single system without a central authority.

-Heterogenity
+Heterogeinity
 :  The Internet is characterized by heterogeneity on many levels: devices and nodes, router scheduling algorithms and queue management mechanisms, routing protocols, levels of multiplexing, protocol versions and implementations, underlying link layers (e.g., point-to-point, multi-access links, wireless, FDDI, etc.), in the traffic mix and in the levels of congestion at different times and places.
-Moreover, as the Internet is composed of autonomous organizations and Internet service providers, each with their own separate policy concerns,there is a large heterogeneity of administrative domains and pricing structures.
+Moreover, as the Internet is composed of independent organizations and Internet service providers, each with their own separate policy concerns,there is a large heterogeneity of administrative domains and pricing structures.
 As a result, the heterogeneity principle proposed in {{RFC1958}} needs to be supported by design. {{FIArch}}

 Integrity
-: Maintenance and assurance of the accuracy and consistency of data to ensure it has not been (intentionally or unintentionally) altered.
+: Maintenance and assurance of the accuracy and consistency of data to ensure it has not been (intentionally or unintentionally) altered {{RFC4949}}.

 Internet censorship
 :  Internet censorship is the intentional suppression of information originating, flowing or stored on systems connected to the Internet where that information is relevant for decision making to some entity. {{Elahi}}

-Inter-operable
+Interoperable
 : A property of a documented standard or protocol which allows different independent implementations to work with each other without any restricted access or functionality.

 Internationalization (i18n)
-: The practice of making protocols, standards, and implementations usable in different languages and scripts.  (see Localization)
+: The practice of making protocols, standards, and implementations usable in different languages and scripts (see Localization).

-: (cf {{RFC6365}}) In the IETF, "internationalization" means to add or improve the handling of non-ASCII text in a protocol. {{RFC6365}}  A different perspective, more appropriate to protocols that are designed for global use from the beginning, is the definition used by W3C:
+: "In the IETF, "internationalization" means to add or improve the handling of non-ASCII text in a protocol" {{RFC6365}}.
+A different perspective, more appropriate to protocols that are designed for global use from the beginning, is the definition used by W3C:

 : "Internationalization is the design and development of a product, application or document content that enables easy